-Here is a review of Exrates.me cryptocurrency exchange.
-If you have recently used the exchange and been happy with it or perhaps frustrated, you can let us know at the comment section below this post.
+Here is a review of the Exrates.me cryptocurrency exchange.
+If you have recently used this exchange and been happy with it or even, perhaps, frustrated, you can let us know in the comments section below this post.

 Exrates.me is a cryptocurrency exchange that offers competitive trading costs at 0.2% per trade and a 0.5% commission for replenishing or refilling orders.
 The exchange also offers trading for more than 500 pairs and several coins for trading.

-As their customer or user of their platform, you get to exchange the most popular cryptocurrencies such as Bitcoin and ETH as well as rare cryptocurrencies not listed on other exchanges.
-The platform also lets customers exchange crypto for another, fiat for crypto and crypto for fiat.
-Customers are also allowed to deposit/withdraw USD, EUR, RUB, UAH, IDR.
+As their customer or user of their platform, you get to exchange the most popular cryptocurrencies such as Bitcoin and Ether as well as rare cryptocurrencies that are not listed on other exchanges.
+The platform also lets customers exchange one crypto for another, and fiat for crypto as well as crypto for fiat.
+Customers are also allowed to deposit/withdraw USD, EUR, RUB, UAH, and IDR.

-The exchange, which lists around 131 pairs, also offers a 1:1 trading leverage meaning you can get to trade more assets than you hold on the wallet in order to increase your returns per trade.
+The exchange, which currently lists around 131 pairs, also offers an average trading leverage of 1:1, meaning you can get to trade more assets than you hold in your wallet in order to increase your returns per trade.

 The centralized exchange was launched in April 2016 and is based in Armenia, with representative office locations in China and Switzerland.
 Their website claims that they have 147,000 traders on database and are managing a 24H trading volume of $145,000,000 and monthly trading volume of $4,129,119,142.